-Lower Columbia College Foundation Grants
+Lower Columbia College Exceptional & Foundation Grants

-The Lower Columbia College Foundation provides two types of grants to LCC employees on a yearly basis.
-Grants support projects that promote student learning or that develop services that promote student learning in alignment with the college's Mission Areas.
-Projects should emphasize innovative approaches to teaching and learning and may relate to existing or new programs, courses or services.
+The Lower Columbia College Foundation provides two types of grants to LCC employees each year.
+These grants support projects that promote student learning or develop services that enhance student learning in alignment with the college’s Mission Areas.

-Grant applications are typically accepted during spring quarter for use the following year.
+Projects should emphasize innovative approaches to teaching and learning and may relate to existing or new programs, courses, or services.
+Grant applications are typically accepted during the spring quarter for use in the following academic year.
 Funds must be expended within a one-year period, typically by June 30.

 Exceptional Faculty Grant

-Available to: full and part-time faculty
+- Available to: Full-time and part-time faculty

-Approved by: Exceptional Faculty Grant Committee Exceptional Faculty Grant Bylaws
+- Approved by: Exceptional Faculty Grant Committee

 Foundation Grant